Usanter/multi-task-kaldi/README.md

 If you're used to typical Kaldi `egs`, you should know that all the scripts here in `utils` / `local` / `steps` exist in this repo.
 That is, they do not link back to the `wsj` example.
 This was done to make custom changes to the scripts, making them more readable.

+This repository is adapt from Joshua Meyer (2017) to work with large dataset.

 Creating the `input_task` dir
 ------------------------------------